 If you are approved for citizenship, and if naturalization swearing-in ceremonies are conducted by a court in your area, then you will be able to change your name legally at the ceremony.
 Your name change will take effect immediately after the ceremony has ended.
-The new name that you choose will be shown on your Certificate of Naturalization, you should receive a separate piece of paper that indicates you had a legal name change, and you will be able to use the separate paper as proof of your new name.
+The new name that you choose will be shown on your Certificate of Naturalization.
+In addition, you should receive a separate piece of paper that indicates you had a legal name change and you will be able to use the separate paper as proof of your new name.

 A request for a Certificate of Citizenship can be filed by a person (most likely a minor) who has already derived citizenship automatically, through a U.S. citizen parent.
-You may be able to have errors, such as those found on a birth certificate or refugee processing documents, corrected on the Certificate of Citizenship, without having to get your name legally changed in court.
+You might be able to have errors, such as those found on a birth certificate or refugee processing documents, corrected on the Certificate of Citizenship without having to get your name legally changed in court.